omnipy.shared.enums.display

 HorizontalOverflowMode |

-Horizontal overflow modes for the output.
-Horizontal overflow modes have |
+Horizontal overflow modes for rendered output. |

 JsonSyntaxLanguage |